Canon eos 6D vs Nikon D750 Comparison:

 This service calculates a sensor’s overall rating as well as sub-scores for color depth, dynamic range, and low-light sensitivity (together, “DXO Sports” and “DXO Landscape”) (“DXO Portrait”).

-When comparing the two cameras, the D750 gives better image quality than the 6D. (overall score 11 points higher).
+The D750 gives better image quality than the 6D when comparing the two cameras. (overall score 11 points higher).

 The benefit is based on an increase in color depth of 1 bit, a 2.4 EV increase in dynamic range, and an increase in low light sensitivity of 0.3 stops.